-This guide is intended to quickly get programmers who are familiar with other functional languages acquainted with Futhark.
+This guide is intended for programmers who are familiar with other functional languages and want to start working with Futhark.

 Futhark is a simple language with a complex compiler.
-Functional programming is fundamentally well suited to data-parallelism, so Futhark's syntax and underlying concepts are taken directly from established functional languages; mostly from Haskell and the members of the ML familiy.
-While Futhark does add a few small conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see In-place Updates), a programmer familiar with a common functional language should be able to easily understand the meaning of a Futhark program, and quickly start writing their own programs.
-To speed up this process, we describe, in the following, some of the various quirks and unexpected limitations imposed by Futhark.
-It is recommended to read some of the example programs along with this guide.
-This guide does not cover all Futhark features worth knowing, so do also skim Language Reference.
+Functional programming is fundamentally well suited to data-parallelism, so Futhark's syntax and underlying concepts are taken directly from established functional languages; mostly from Haskell and the members of the ML family.
+While Futhark does add a few small conveniences (built-in array types) and one complicated and unusual feature (in-place updates via uniqueness types, see In-place Updates), a programmer familiar with a common functional language should be able to understand the meaning of a Futhark program, and quickly begin writing their own programs.
+To speed up this process, we describe here some of the various quirks and unexpected limitations imposed by Futhark.
+We also recommended reading some of the example programs along with this guide.
+The guide does not cover all Futhark features worth knowing, so do also skim Language Reference.